labermt/CST126SRS03/README.md

 Elephant

-Class ID: Spheal, Spearow
+Class ID: Spearow and Spheal

 SRS ID: CST126SRS03

 Unresolved Issues:

 Notes:
-I can't run this on Window 8, but I can run on Window 10.
+This is only compiled in win 10.

 ---